sailscastshq/docs.sailscasts.com/docs/klean-ui/index.md

 Klean takes the useful part of the shadcn model—discoverable examples and source ownership—then removes the required initialization ceremony, visual variant matrix, public class helper, and hidden theme prerequisites.

-Read the [Doctrine](/klean-ui/doctrine) for the boundaries behind those choices, or the [CLI reference](/klean-ui/cli) for the complete installer contract.
+Read the [Doctrine](/klean-ui/doctrine) for the boundaries behind those choices, [Updating](/klean-ui/updating) for source-aware upgrades, or the [CLI reference](/klean-ui/cli) for the complete command contract.